-The HD 250 is packed full of the best bits and is one of our most popular models.
-As an in-the-ear device, it's almost invisible when worn.
+The HD 250 is one of our most popular models.
+Being an in-the-ear device, it's almost invisible when worn.
 There’s no need to visit an audiologist for a fitting, as one size fits all.

 The HD 250 digital hearing aid will enable you to relax and immerse yourself in the sounds around you.
 Sound levels will automatically adjust to fit in with your listening environment, and with some excellent features so you can enjoy the sounds you love.
 As for the price – it’s remarkably good, given the level of technology available Why not check it out for yourself?

 At HearingDirect, we have created our very own online hearing test so you can check your hearing for free in the comfort of your own home.
 If you believe you, a loved one, family member or friend could be suffering from an impairment, it is advisable to check.

 All you will need is a few free minutes and some ear or headphones.
 Once the test is complete you will get your results instantly via email and based on the outcome of the test, you can decide whether to take further action.

 There are effective ways to manage sensorineural hearing loss and other forms of impairments.

-Depending on the type of hearing loss that impacts you, we've got you covered.
-We supply a selection of items to help better your quality of life.
+Depending on your type of hearing loss, we can help.
+We supply a selection of items to help improve your quality of life.

 See also: Mild Hearing Loss | Conductive Hearing Loss

-This entry was posted in Hearing Aids, Hearing Information, Hearing Loss, Hearing Test, Tinnitus and tagged Hearing loss, USA on 4th December 2017 by Gary.
+This entry was posted in Hearing Information, Hearing Loss and tagged USA, Hearing loss, ear problems, help & advice on 6th August 2018 by Joan McKechnie.

 ← Previous Post